 New!
-The 2015 Employer Annual Reporting Form is now available.
-Please note that the reporting deadline has been extended from Saturday, April 30th to Monday, May 2nd, 2016.
-Employers covered by the Fair Chance Ordiance must submit the 2015 Employer Annual Reporting Form by midnight on Monday, May 2, 2016.
+The 2016 Employer Annual Reporting Form is now available here.
+Employers covered by the Fair Chance Ordiance must submit the 2016 Employer Annual Reporting Form by May 1, 2017.

 The Office of Labor Standards Enforcement has published Fair Chance Ordinance Frequently Asked Questions (PDF).

 The Office of Labor Standards Enforcement released the first Fair Chance Ordinance Annual Report on January 31, 2016.

 Sign up for email updates!
 Join the OLSE email list for employers with 20 or more employees to receive periodic updates on the FCO and applicable San Francisco labor laws.

 1. Employers citywide with 20 or more employees: The Fair Chance Ordinance covers employees and applicants for jobs within the City and County of San Francisco, if the current or prospective employer has 20 or more employees (total worldwide).
 See Article 49 of the San Francisco Police Code.

 2. City contractors, subcontractors, and leaseholders: The Ordinance covers applicants and employees who work within the geographic boundaries of San Francisco and who: a) would be or are performing work under a service contract with the City; or b) who would be or are performing work at a site leased from the City.
 See Administrative Code Section 12T.

 Note that the Fair Chance Ordinance also applies to housing providers: See the Human Rights Commission website for information on that portion of the Ordinance.